axr2718/cs-4485/README.md

 - Double-check file names and paths to avoid errors.
 - Consider making a backup of your original file before running the script.
 - To confirm the script is running, open the de-identified file and verify PHI has been replaced.
+- For accurate results, ensure your PHI file is clearly formatted and PHI terms in the PHI.txt file are up-to-date and accurate.